 Section 16(a) of the Exchange Act, as amended, requires our directors, executive officers and persons who own more than 10% of a registered class of our equity securities to file with the SEC initial reports of ownership on Form 3 and reports of changes of ownership of our equity securities on Forms 4 and 5.
 Officers, directors, and greater than 10% shareholders are required to furnish us with copies of all Section 16(a) reports they file.
-Based solely on a review of the reports and amendments to reports furnished to us for the year ended December 31, 2010, and written representations that no other reports were required, we believe that each person who, at any time during such fiscal year was a director, officer, or beneficial owner of more than 10% of our common stock, complied with all Section 16(a) filing requirements during such transition period, except that Edward Dallin Bagley, a beneficial owner of more than 10% of our common stock filed one Form 4 late for one transaction, and E. Bryan Bagley, a director, filed one Form 4 late for eight transactions.
+Based solely on a review of the reports and amendments to reports furnished to us for the year ended December 31, 2011, and written representations that no other reports were required, we believe that each person who, at any time during such fiscal year was a director, officer, or beneficial owner of more than 10% of our common stock, complied with all Section 16(a) filing requirements during such period, except that Edward Dallin Bagley, a beneficial owner of more than 10% of our common stock filed two Forms 4 late for one transaction each.